swimmerART/Beer-Pong/README.md

 One hack in our solution is the cropping of the frames within the vision component.
 While this simplified our image processing, since we only had at most 6 cups, it is not immediately generalizable to games with a large number of cups.
 Currently, to accommodate a greater number of cups we would have to change the cropping dimension, but a clearer, less-hacky solution is definitely possible.
 Specifically, we could experiment with the use of more noise reduction methods such as erosion and dilation, e.g. using larger kernels than that of which we currently use, image blurring, etc. Also we use a specific mask on the images, one that only saves pixels which are red or white, as we had a fixed color of the cups.
 We could experiment with avoiding this step and directly detecting the cups based on the contours and their relative area in the picture.
 This would allow the system to generalize to different types and colors of cups.

-Moreover, we had a goal of C.H.A.D.Bot engaging in gameplay against an adversary.
+Moreover, we had a goal of CHAD engaging in gameplay against an adversary.
 While we can still accomplish this through manual execution of the launch files, we were imagining having a GUI for such gameplay and using our drunk noise function which would add noise to the vision component for each point scored by the opponent.
-Unfortunately, due to our struggles testing C.H.A.D.Bot when he was sober, we were unable to test such additional functionality.
+Unfortunately, due to our struggles testing CHAD when he was sober, we were unable to test such additional functionality.
 Ideally, we would test the drunk noise function and implement a GUI to fix this weakness.

 Lastly, for the difficulty regarding the offset axis of rotation, While adding an offset worked, it was more of a work around.
 A more robust solution would have required adjusting multiple arm angles such that the orientation of the gun's tip changed to the appropriate pitch angle while the overall position of the ping pong ball remained unchanged, allowing the gun to "turn on a dime."
 However, since reliably attaching the gun to Baxter in a consistent manner with human hands is impossible, adding a a computer vision element to track the ping pong ball's landing and path would ensure robustness.
 Given more time, implementing such an addition would allow Baxter to correct itself and even account for other launch methods (so long as they have a consistent initial velocity).